The Rolling Stones: 1974–1977: Ronnie Wood replaces Taylor

-The 1974 album It's Only Rock 'n Roll was recorded in the Musicland Studios in Munich, Germany; it reached number 2 in the UK and number 1 in the US.
+In 1974, Bill Wyman was the first band member to release solo material, his album Monkey Grip.
+The next Rolling Stones album, It's Only Rock 'n Roll, was recorded in the Musicland Studios in Munich, Germany; it reached No. 2 in the UK and No. 1 in the US.
 Miller was not invited to return as the album's producer because his "contribution level had dropped".
 Jagger and Richards, credited as "the Glimmer Twins", produced the album.
 Both the album and the single of the same name were hits.

 Near the end of 1974, Taylor began to lose patience after years of feeling like a "junior citizen in the band of jaded veterans".
 The band's situation made normal functioning complicated, with members living in different countries, and legal barriers restricting where they could tour.
 In addition, drug use was starting to affect Taylor's and Richards' productivity, and Taylor felt some of his own creative contributions were going unrecognised.
 At the end of 1974, Taylor quit the band.
-Taylor said in 1980, "I wanted to broaden my scope as a guitarist and do something else ...
+Taylor said in 1980: I wanted to broaden my scope as a guitarist and do something else ...
 I wasn't really composing songs or writing at that time.
 I was just beginning to write, and that influenced my decision ...
 There are some people who can just ride along from crest to crest; they can ride along somebody else's success.
 And there are some people for whom that's not enough.
-It really wasn't enough for me."
+It really wasn't enough for me.